lopesa/roast_log_build/README.md

-This is a very rough work in progress of my building a basic MEAN stack app.
+This is my project of building a basic MEAN stack app.
 This is a roaster log app, but really I'm just getting used to the core functionality of all the parts of the stack.

-If anyone find themselves here and looking at how ridiculously I've attempted to execute something, I'd love for you to leave me a message about it.
-This whole project is for me to learn.
+I'm learning to roast coffee and that has data, so I'm making a coffee roasting app to learn both.